-Make calls over Wi-Fi
+Make calls over WiFi

-Wi-Fi calling expands your coverage in places where the cellular network isn’t as strong.
-Project Fi will route your call over whichever network we determine will give you the best experience.
-So even if you're connected to Wi-Fi, your call might go over cellular.How to make a call over Wi-Fi
+WiFi calling expands your coverage in places where the cellular network isn’t as strong.
+Google Fi will route your call over whichever network we determine will give you the best experience.
+So even if you're connected to WiFi, your call might go over cellular.

-Just make sure you're connected to Wi-Fi, and make a call like you normally would using the phone dialer.
+Just make sure you're connected to WiFi, and make a call like you normally would using the phone dialer.

-- If both Wi-Fi and cellular connections are available: Project Fi will route your call over whichever network we determine will give you the best experience.
+- When both WiFi and cellular are available: Fi will route your call over whichever one gives you the best experience.

-- If you start a call over Wi-Fi and then your connection weakens or drops (such as when you leave your home or office): Project Fi automatically continues your call over a cellular network (if one is available) so you can keep talking.
+- If you start a call on WiFi and then your connection weakens or drops (such as when you leave your home or office): Google Fi automatically continues your call over a cellular network if one is available so you can keep talking.

-Tip: We recommend connecting to Wi-Fi whenever it’s available and always keeping your Wi-Fi turned on.
+Tip: We recommend connecting to WiFi whenever it’s available and always keeping your WiFi turned on.
 Set your phone to automatically connect to open networks that we’ve verified as fast and reliable.

 Just look at your Phone app right after placing your call.
-If your call is connected over Wi-Fi, at the top of the screen you'll see Wi-Fi and the name of the network you're connected to.
+If your call is connected over WiFi, at the top of the screen you'll see Wi-Fi and the name of the network you're connected to.

-Note: Calls to 911 over Wi-Fi operate differently than traditional calls to 911.
+Note: Calls to 911 over WiFi operate differently than traditional calls to 911.
 Learn more about calls to 911 over Wi-Fi.

-In almost all places you go in the world, you can make a call using Wi-Fi.
-The rates for making Wi-Fi calls depend on the country you are calling.
+In almost all places you go in the world, you can make a call using WiFi.
+The rates for making WiFi calls depend on the country you are calling.
 These rates are the same as when you're calling from the U.S.

 You’re not charged for calls to U.S. numbers over WiFi—they’re included in your plan.